Skip to content

 In “Shared Waters,” I wanted to capture a moment of quiet convergence, a place where life gathers not in conflict, but in mutual need.
 Water is the essence of life in Botswana, and when the floods arrive, it’s known as the season of “Pula.”
 It draws the largest and the smallest together, binding them in a fragile, unspoken agreement.

 The painting itself became part of that story.
-I position the viewer at the water level, as if you, the viewer, were actually part of the story.
+I positioned the viewer at the water level, as if you, the viewer, were actually part of the story.
 I framed the scene through the curve of an elephant’s trunk to invite the viewer into the water itself, to stand at eye level with this shared moment rather than observe it from a distance.
 The splash at the center is intentional, as a pied kingfisher emerges with a small fish, leading your eye into the scene and reminding us that the wild is never static.
 That gesture reminds me that even in moments of calm, the wild is alive with motion.

 This painting is my reflection on coexistence.
 In a world that often emphasizes separation, the natural world continues to show us something else: that survival, beauty, and balance are found where paths intersect and precious water resources are shared.